stefan-hoeck/idris2-rhone-js/src/Examples/Selector.md

-given its own unique ID (if it doesn't already have one) and after adding these updated elements to the DOM, theses IDs are looked up and the necessary event handlers are registered at these elements.
+given its own unique ID (if it doesn't already have one) and after adding these updated elements to the DOM, theses IDs are looked up and the necessary event handlers are registered at the elements.
 So the procedure is as follows: Add IDs where necessary, render to text form, replace inner HTML of `contentDiv` with the rendered text, lookup reactive components by their IDs and register the event handlers.